MayamaTakeshi/mrcp_client/README.md

 ```

-To test Julius Speech Recognition:
+To test Julius Speech Recognition with mrcp_server:

 You will need to install [julius_server](https://github.com/MayamaTakeshi/julius_server)

+Then update you mrcp_server/config.js with the information about the julius_server.

 Then you can test it like this:
 ```